-4 Kaiser Family Foundation, Employer Health Benefits, 2022 Annual Survey.
+4 Kaiser Family Foundation, Employer Health Benefits, 2023 Annual Survey.

-5 The 2022 Retiree Health Care Cost estimate is based on a hypothetical opposite-gender couple retiring in 2022, 65-years-old, with life expectancies that align with Society of Actuaries' RP-2014 Healthy Annuitant rates projected with Mortality Improvements Scale MP-2020 as of 2022.
+5 2023 Retiree Health Care Cost estimate based on a single person retiring in 2023, 65 years old, with life expectancies that align with Society of Actuaries' RP-2014 Healthy Annuitant rates projected with Mortality Improvements Scale MP-2020, as of 2022.
 Actual assets needed may be more or less depending on actual health status, area of residence, and longevity.
 Estimate is net of taxes.
-The Fidelity Retiree Health Care Cost Estimate assumes individuals do not have employer-provided retiree health care coverage, but do qualify for the federal government's insurance program, Original Medicare.
-The calculation takes into account cost-sharing provisions (such as deductibles and coinsurance) associated with Medicare Part A and Part B (inpatient and outpatient medical insurance).
-It also considers Medicare Part D (prescription drug coverage) premiums and out-of-pocket costs, as well as certain services excluded by Original Medicare.
+The Fidelity Retiree Health Care Cost Estimate assumes individuals do not have employer-provided retiree health care coverage, but do qualify for the federal government's insurance program, original Medicare.
+The calculation takes into account Medicare Part B base premiums and cost-sharing provisions (such as deductibles and coinsurance) associated with Medicare Part A and Part B (inpatient and outpatient medical insurance).
+It also considers Medicare Part D (prescription drug coverage) premiums and out-of-pocket costs, as well as certain services excluded by original Medicare.
 The estimate does not include other health-related expenses, such as over-the-counter medications, most dental services and long-term care.